georgexyz19/inkscapetutorial.org/content/posts/extension16_arrowhead.md

 </div>

-Sometimes we need an arrowhead at one end of a path and sometimes we need it at both ends.
+Sometimes we need an arrowhead at one end of a path and other times we need it at both ends.
 The extension will support adding arrowhead at the begin, at the end, or at both ends.
 When we draw a straight line in Inkscape with the `Bezier` tool, the `d` attribute could have values like the values shown below.
 The begin point is the coordinate after the `M`